Stability of Valuations and Koll\'ar Components: K-semistability implies the minimum

-The following argument is essentially in \cite{Li15b}. \begin{prop} If $(V,\Delta)$ is a projective log Fano variety and $o\in (X,D)$ is the cone of $(V,\Delta)$ induced by some ample Cartier divisor $L=-r^{-1}(K_V+\Delta)$.
-Then the canonical valuation obtained by blowing up the vertex minimizes $\hvol_{X,D}$ if and only if $(V,\Delta)$ is K-semistable. \end{prop} \begin{proof}
+In \cite{Li15b} (see also \cite{LL16}), it was proved that the canonical valuation on the affine cone minimizes $\hvol_X$ implies $V$ is K-semistable.
+Conversly, if $V$ is K-semistable then the canonical valuation minimizes $\hvol_X$ among all $\bC^*$-invariant valuations.
+The argument extends easily to the logarithmic case.
+Proposition \ref{l-Tmini} allows us to extend the minimization result to all valuations in $\Val_X$. (\cite{LL16} proved the same result, but under the the assumption that $V$ degenerates to a Fano with K\"ahler-Einstein metric.)
+For the reader's convenience, we sketch the argument from \cite{Li15b, LL16}. \begin{thm} Let $(V,\Delta)$ be a projective log Fano variety and $o\in (X,D)$ is the affine cone over $(V,\Delta)$ induced by some ample Cartier divisor $L=-r^{-1}(K_V+\Delta)$.
+Then the canonical valuation $v_0$ obtained by blowing up the vertex minimizes $\hvol_{(X,D)}$ on $\Val_{X,o}$ if and only if $(V,\Delta)$ is log-K-semistable. \end{thm} \begin{proof}